JULITHCH/azure_embedded_lmm/README.md

 # How-to use own data within GPT-4 hosted on Azure Webservices

-## Howto enrich GPT-4 with own content.
+## Basic Configuration of Azure-Webservices

 First of all login to your azure account.